+'''

 set term postscript eps font "Garamond-Premier-Pro-Italic"

+'''

-will produce a valid PostScript output file, but since it refers to a specialized font only some printers or viewers will be able to display the exact font that was requested.
+will produce an output file that contains valid PostScript, but since it refers to a specialized font, only some printers or viewers will be able to display the specific font that was requested.
 Most will substitute a different font.

 However, it is possible to embed a specific font in the output file so that all printers will be able to use it.
 This requires that the a suitable font description file is available on your system.
 Note that some font files require specific licensing if they are to be embedded in this way.
 See postscript fontfile (p.
-291) for more detailed description and examples.
+284) for more detailed description and examples.